 - How is agricultural pollution affecting water quality?
 The report details concentrations of phosphorous, nitrate, sediment and other pollutants resulting from agriculture in the Mississippi River watershed.

 - How have populations of river-dependent wildlife fared in recent years?
-Eagles populations have rebounded, but contaminants remain a threat to healthy reproduction.
+Eagle populations have rebounded, but contaminants remain a threat to healthy reproduction.

 - Is is safe to eat the fish I catch?
 Locally-caught fish may contain contaminants harmful to humans.
 The report provides guidelines on reducing your exposure and improving fishery health.